Supervision and Regulation

 Examiner Commissioning Program

-In 2016, the Federal Reserve completed a major redesign of the community banking organization proficiency examination.
-In addition, further learning units were released for the Large Financial Institutions Examiner Commissioning Program, which will continue to be developed and deployed in 2017.
+In 2017, the Board released a new enhanced proficiency examination containing application-based questions designed to measure performance reflecting the level of knowledge and skills needed to effectively perform in an examiner-in-charge role.
+In addition, further learning units were released for the Large Financial Institutions Examiner Commissioning Program, which will continue to be developed and deployed in 2018.

 Continuing Professional Development

 Throughout 2017, the Federal Reserve System continued to enhance its continuing professional development program.
 Learning bundles, which organize various types of learning into a cohesive, easily accessible format that often includes reference materials and application opportunities, were a new product designed to meet the need of training on specific risks or common supervisory topics, such as cybersecurity.

 The Federal Reserve exercises important regulatory influence over entry into the U.S. banking system structure through its administration of several federal statutes.
 The Federal Reserve is also responsible for imposing margin requirements on securities transactions.
 In carrying out its responsibilities, the Federal Reserve coordinates supervisory activities with the other federal banking agencies, state agencies, functional regulators (that is, regulators for insurance, securities, and commodities firms), and foreign bank regulatory agencies.